aautar/graphpaper/docs/multi-selection-transformation.md

-### Enable multi-entity selection
+## Enable multi-entity selection
 Initialize multi-entity selection on a sheet:

 ```javascript
 sheet.initMultiEntitySelectionHandler()
 ```

-Clicking and dragging (or touching and dragging) on an empty area of the canvas will now create a selection rectangle, once the user is done (releases mouse button or end touch interaction), the canvas will emit a `SheetEvent.MULTIPLE_ENTITIES_SELECTED` event.
+Clicking and dragging (or touching and dragging) on an empty area of the canvas will now create a selection rectangle, once the user is done (releases mouse button or ends touch interaction), the `Sheet` will emit a `SheetEvent.MULTIPLE_ENTITIES_SELECTED` event.

 ```javascript
 sheet.on(GraphPaper.SheetEvent.MULTIPLE_ENTITIES_SELECTED, function(e) {